RECAP-Team/RECAP/code/JOB_GUIDE.md

 ```

 Walltime above (`08:00:00`) is a placeholder — size it to the dataset (a
-50K-row direction's `recap_dpo` run will take longer than a small ablation
+full-scale direction's `recap_dpo` run will take longer than a small
-preset with a heavily-filtered pair set) and adjust per job; more GPUs per
+ablation preset with a heavily-filtered pair set) and adjust per job; more
-job (`NGPUS_PER_JOB`) should let you shrink it via DDP speedup.
+GPUs per job (`NGPUS_PER_JOB`) should let you shrink it via DDP speedup.

 ---

-## 8. Group F — evaluation (after everything trained)
+## 5. Group F — evaluation (after everything trained)

 ```bash
 python recap_evaluate.py
 ```

-Runs everything (all 14 experiments x all 6 directions) in one process.
+Runs everything (all 14 experiments x all 4 directions) in one process.
 Can
-also be split into 6 per-direction jobs (`--lang X --direction Y`, no
+also be split into 4 per-direction jobs (`--lang X --direction Y`, no
 `--experiment`) if you'd rather not wait for every direction's training to
 finish before evaluating any of them. **No `torchrun`** — `recap_evaluate.py`
 (via `recap_infer.py`) is a single-process, single-GPU decode/score loop with